The Northeast Materials Database for Magnetic Materials: Methods

-Large Language Models are not still free from the limitation of the input tokens.
-It is less effective if we use the entire sections of the paper as an input of these models.
-To include only information related to the question prompt in the input, GPTArticleExtractor tokenized the articles by segmenting the text into chunks of 500 tokens each.
+Large Language Models are still constrained by input token limitations.
+It is less effective to use entire sections of a paper as input to these models, especially in the case of longer articles where non-relevant content may dilute the model's focus and exceed token limits.
+To address this, we designed a two-stage approach where question prompt was used to retrieve only the most relevant content from long-form articles.
+We first tokenized the articles by segmenting the text into chunks of 500 tokens each.
 Following that, these segments were examined in a vector space to determine word similarity using metrics like Euclidean distance.
 By comparing the vectorized text segments with particular question prompts, the model figured out the five most relevant segments using Facebook AI Similarity Search (FAISS) \cite{johnson2019billion}.
-This method allowed us to focus on the most relevant information, improving answer quality while minimizing input tokens and computing expenses.
-After selecting the most correlated information from the articles, it generates the output with desired properties by utilizing the summarization prompt.
-To ensure consistency in output results, we employed one-shot prompting where the prompt included an example output format.
-This technique enabled the generation of accurate and structured output data.
+This targeted input strategy allowed the model to focus on the most contextually relevant text, thereby improving response accuracy while reducing input token count and computing expenses.
+After identifying and collecting the most relevant text segments from the articles, the LLM was used to extract the final structured information using a summarization prompt.
+To ensure output consistency and format adherence, we used a one-shot prompting strategy in which the prompt also contained a single illustrative example of the expected output format.
+This technique enabled the generation of accurate and structured outputs.
+See the supplementary information for the full prompt templates.